-The International Day of Co-operatives 2019 (#CoopsDay) is coming up on July 6 and this year’s theme is “CO-OPS 4 DECENT WORK”
+The International Day of Co-operatives 2020 (#CoopsDay) is coming up on July 4 and this year’s theme is “Co-ops for Climate Action”.

-On Saturday, July 6th, your Neighboring Food Co-ops will unite with co-ops and credit unions around the world in celebrating International Co-ops Day, joining the International Co-operative Alliance and the United Nations in a commemoration held annually since 1923.
-This year’s theme, Co-ops 4 Decent Work!, highlights the role of co-operatives as people-centered businesses that are focused on building good, sustainable jobs.
-According to a recent estimate, co-ops employ or are the main source of income for more than 279 million people around the world — almost 10% of humanity’s total working population.
+On Saturday, July 4th, your Neighboring Food Co-ops and co-operatives and credit unions around the world will celebrate International Co-ops Day, joining the International Co-operative Alliance and the United Nations in a commemoration held annually since 1923.
+This year’s theme, Co-ops for Climate Action, highlights the role of co-operatives as a more sustainable way of doing business as we work to address the challenges of climate change.

-For more information on International Co-ops Day, visit http://www.copac.coop/day-of-cooperatives/.
+For more information on International Co-ops Day, visit: